A block MINRES algorithm based on the banded Lanczos method: Preliminaries

-where $\vek C_{j}\in\R^{p\times p}$ is upper triangular.
-At iteration $j$, assuming there has been no breakdown, the dimension of the subspace built is $p+j$.
+To unambiguously describe the subspace at each iteration, we identify it with the pair $(k,m)$ determined uniquely by $j=(k-1)p+m$ with $0\leq m<p$.
+As shown in \eqref{eqn.block-Krylov-subspace}, this pair is used to describe the block Krylov subspace built by the band Lanczos process.
 The subspace that has been generated at iteration $j$ is the sum of Krylov subspaces generated by each column of $\vek U_{p}$, i.e.,